-The MSAT is a well-rounded, 33-credit program that provides the student with knowledge and practical know how.
-It is ideally suited for those individuals interested in gaining knowledge in computer integrated manufacturing, reliability and quality assurance, simulation, control systems, networking systems, robotic vision and finite element modeling.
+The MSAT is a well-rounded, 33-credit program that provides the student with knowledge and practical applications.
+Each student, in consultation with an advisor, develops a plan of study to satisfy the degree requirements.
 There is a project to culminate the effort in lieu of a thesis.
-The three-credit project may be completed concurrently with the course work or may occur after the tenth course is taken.
+The six-credit project may be completed concurrently with the course work or may occur after the ninth course is taken.
+Additional coursework may be substituted for the project on an individual basis.